benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 :::

 ::: tip Hint
 When calculating local network centralities, it is best-practice for the area of interest to have been buffered by a distance equal to the maximum distance threshold to be considered.
 This prevents misleading results arising due to a boundary roll-off effect.
-If provided, the geometry `geom` is used to identify nodes falling within the original non-buffered area of interest.
-Metrics will then only be computed for these nodes, thus avoiding roll-off effects and reducing frivolous computation.
-Note that the algorithms still have access to the full buffered network.
 :::

 ::: danger Important
 Graph decomposition provides a more granular representation of variations along street lengths.
 However, setting the `decompose` parameter too small in relation to the size of the graph can increase the computation time unnecessarily for subsequent analysis.
 For larger-scale urban analysis, it is generally not necessary to go smaller $20m$, and $50m$ may already be sufficient for many cases.
-On the other-hand, it may be feasible to go as small as a metre for very small networks, such as building circulation networks.
+On the other-hand, it may be feasible to go as small as possible for very small networks, such as building circulation networks.
 :::